06 Oct How to Upgrade Concrete5 version 5.6 to 5.7 or version 8 ?

 Are you looking for, “How to Upgrade Concrete5 version 5.6 to 5.7 or version 8? or latest version released by concrete5”.
 The difficulty is arising especially when the concerte5 users are trying to upgrade from (concerte5 version 5.6 or earlier) TO (concrete5 version 5.7 or any other latest version released by concrete5)

 Website developers or concerte5 users cannot Upgrade Concrete5 version 5.6 to 5.7 or version 8 or any “new upper versions of concrete5 released after 5.7” directly from version 5.6 with just a few clicks from the back end.
-After searching a lot on the internet the concerte5 users have to adopt the “Manual Upgrade Concrete5 version 5.6 to 5.7 or version 8″ or from ven from version “5.6 to version 8 directly”.
+After searching a lot on the internet the concerte5 users have to adopt the “Manual Upgrade Concrete5 version 5.6 to 5.7 or version 8″ or from version “5.6 to version 8 directly”.
 It is not possible to automatic upgrade concrete5 5.6 to 5.7 with just a few clicks at back admin because the concerte5 developers have not provided with an upgrade path for 5.6.* to 5.7.
 At last the concerte5 users have to adopt the path of “Manual Upgrade Concrete5 version 5.6 to 5.7 or version 8 of concerte5″

 Why there is no upgrade path between 5.6 and 5.7